Lookout Mountain Air Force Station: 1947–1960

-Formation of 1352nd Motion Picture Squadron
+1352nd Motion Picture Squadron

 On April 1, 1951 the Air Force established the Air Pictorial Service (APS) with the primary photo unit being the 4881st Motion Picture Squadron.
 All photography of atomic bomb tests was quickly transferred from the Air Proving Ground to the Air Pictorial Service which was under the command of Military Air Transport Service (MATS).

-On April 16, 1952 the Air Pictorial Service was redesignated the Air Photographic and Charting Service (APCS).
+On April 16, 1952, the Air Pictorial Service was redesignated the Air Photographic and Charting Service (APCS).
 APCS was responsible for mapping the world and providing accurate aerial charts to military aviators of wherever they needed.
 It also produced all Air Force training films, public information films and monthly newsreels.
-On April 28, 1952, the 4881st Motion Picture Squadron was redesignated the 1352nd Motion Picture Squadron, effective on May 1, 1952.
+On April 28, 1952, the 4881st Motion Picture Squadron at Lookout Mountain was redesignated the 1352nd Motion Picture Squadron, effective on May 1, 1952.

 The mission of the newly formed 1352nd Motion Picture Squadron was: "...to provide in-service production of classified motion pictures and still photographs for the Department of the Air Force in support of the Atomic Energy program and to provide such additional production of motion picture and still photography as directed by the Commanding General, Air Pictorial Service."
+The 1352nd Squadron contrasted with other APCS units in that it participated much more in "joint" defense activities, particularly joint Atomic Energy Commission and Department of Defense nuclear operations.
+It was the only film unit in DoD to be attached to this activity, calling for more secrecy than other but allowing for relative independence from the APCS.

+In the early 1950s Lookout Mountain was firmly established in reputation and practices.
+New projects were consistent, with films such as the influential "Operation Ivy" (1954) on the 1952 test and 42 additional film projects in 1954.
+In 1956, Lookout Mountain official reports described the 1352nd Squadron working again with missiles in collaboration with the Western Development Division of the Air Force's Air Research and Development Command.
+In the fall of that year, a studio crew was sent to film the United States Air Force Thunderbirds demonstration squadron, leading to the development of the M-45 Camera mount.
+This technology helped earn the studio an Academy Award nomination.

+As the studio continued to expand, its importance to military operations continued to solidify.
+The Lookout Mountain crew helped to identify equipment failures with their footage for Douglas Aircraft Company and their 1957 Thor 101 missile.
+This would lead to a successful Thor missile launch in 1958.